Vika1990Z/Vika1990Z.github.io/ventus/content/getting-started/organizations.md

 To create a new Organization do the following:
 - go to the *Organizations page* and click the CREATE ORGANIZATION icon in the upper left corner;
-- specify the **Name** of the Organization on the opened *Create Organization window* and click on the CREATE icon:
+- specify the **Name** of the Organization and click on the CREATE icon:
 ![](../../assets/images/organizations/5-org.png?classes=border,shadow)

 After these steps the newly created Organization will be added to the *Organizations page* and your User Role there will be *Owner*: